 EMPLOYMENT and CONTRIBUTION TO LOCAL ECONOMY

-Technical and commercial visits will be made to the region in frame of planned investments; it is foreseen that this will attract new investments to meet the demand.
-Such visits will also contribute to the region, which will thus become more widely-known.
-Additionally, it will be possible to establish recreational areas in the vicinity of the reservoirs.
-This will provide an opportunity to attract not only local but also foreign visitors, ensuring development of tourism.
+Technical and commercial visits will be made to the region because of planned investments; it is foreseen that this will attract new investments to meet the demand.
+These visits will also contribute to the region to become more widely-known.
+In addition to this, it will be possible to establish recreational areas in the vicinity of the reservoirs.
+This will provide an opportunity to promote not only domestic but also international tourism.

 PUBLIC RELATIONS and GRIEVANCE MECHANISM

-Kalehan Energy Group considers it important that the public and other stakeholders participate in all phases of its projects including the environmental and social impact assessment process.
+Kalehan Energy considers it important that the public and other stakeholders participate in all phases of its projects including the environmental and social impact assessment process.

 To ensure the participation of all stakeholders to the project(s), a communications and grievance mechanism has been put in place to disclose information on the projects, to receive opinions, questions and suggestions about the projects, and to resolve grievances.

 Opinions and suggestions will be recorded, and grievances evaluated and closed by the central office of Kalehan Energy.